rpdelaney/dumbpw/README.rst

 passwords.
 Then, a very strong passphrase is used to lock the password manager.

-Unfortunately, in a misguided attempt to encourage users to choose better passwords, many websites and apps enforce `restrictive password policies <https://kottke.org/12/06/the-worlds-worst-password-requirements-list>`_ that place restrictions on what sorts of characters must be (or may not be) in a password.
+Unfortunately, in a misguided attempt to encourage users to choose better passwords, many websites and apps enforce `restrictive password policies <https://github.com/duffn/dumb-password-rules>`_.
 These policies inhibit users from using cryptographically random password generators: a long, high-entropy password is more likely to violate such rules, which means a security-savvy user may have to attempt several "random" passwords before one is accepted.
 This punishes users